felixlopz/hubrise-test-task/content/apps/zelty/en/connect-hubrise.md

 ---
-title: Getting Started
+title: Connect to HubRise
 position: 2
 layout: documentation
 meta:
-  title: Getting Started on Connecting Zelty with HubRise
+  title: Connecting the Zelty EPOS with HubRise
-  description: See step by step instructions on how to connect the Zelty EPOS with HubRise.
+  description: Informs users how to connect the Zelty EPOS to HubRise.
+Once this connection is actived, your Zelty EPOS solution will pull information from HubRise and push information into it.
 ---

-The connection between Zelty and HubRise can be done autonomously by the customer.
+The connection between Zelty and HubRise can be done autonomously by the user.

 ## Connect to Locations